• Shield Logo

 History

 St. Albans opened its doors to 34 students in the fall of 1909.
-A bequest of Harriet Lane Johnston (1830-1903), the niece and first lady of President James Buchanan, had provided for the establishment of an all-boys school and for a scholarship fund for choristers at the future Washington National Cathedral.
+A bequest of Harriet Lane Johnston (1830-1903), the niece of President James Buchanan who also served as his first lady given his bachelor status, had provided for the establishment of an all-boys school and for a scholarship fund for choristers at the future Washington National Cathedral.

-The campus of the National Cathedral School for boys, as the school was first known, consisted of the Lane-Johnston Building, which housed everything: the dorm, classrooms, the refectory, and the headmaster’s study and apartment.
-In December of that year, the bishop deemed the Little Sanctuary, then a repository for furnishings for the future Cathedral, the school’s chapel.
+The campus of the National Cathedral School for boys, as the school was first known, consisted of the Lane-Johnston Building, which housed everything: a 40-bed dorm, classrooms, the refectory, and the headmaster’s study and apartment.
+On October 6, 1909, the bishop deemed that the Little Sanctuary, then a repository for furnishings for the future Cathedral as well as a worship space, should serve as the school’s chapel.

 Located in Washington D.C., St. Albans School is a private, all boys day and boarding school.
 For more than a century, St. Albans has offered a distinctive educational experience for young men in grades 4 through 12.
 While our students reach exceptional academic goals and exhibit first-rate athletic and artistic achievements, as an Episcopal school we place equal emphasis upon moral and spiritual education.